ALS Guidance

 Hospice — If, When, Why, & How

-It's "if."
+Yes, it's "if."
 Many P/CALS (us among them) never reach that point or explicitly opt out.
 You may get pressure to sign on to hospice, but it's totally your choice.

 No one has to sign on to either palliative [comfort-focused acute care, a specialty like cardiology or oncology] care or hospice [formal eligibility in terms of life expectancy must be certified by a doc; all ALS-related and most other medical care/expenses are transferred to the hospice agency], which vary widely in helpfulness.

 Unlike what's portrayed in TV and film, you should at least know that the hospice agency is paid a fixed amount per month, which won't fund anything new and expensive, and may not fund the supplies and drugs that your PALS is used to.
-You should also know that once someone is on hospice, Medicare may refuse to fund any drugs that the hospice does not provide, even for non-ALS conditions.

 Working the Problems: Movement, Support, Sleep